Instagram: @oh_so__stace or @desertnaturealliance

 I’m born and raised desert.
+Picture Peppermint Patty, maybe a tad cuter but just as rough around the edges.
 Born in Las Vegas raised in the deserts of Southern California.
 I am one of a handful of people who can actually say they lived in Baker CA.

 Baker.
 “The Gateway to Death Valley” is what the sign says if you stop there for soda or gas on your way to or from Las Vegas off the 15.
 Baker has a huge thermometer telling you it’s hot.
 Not much else to see.
 Death Valley is the obviously more famous attraction.

 Our family lived there for a couple of years when I was in 2nd and 3rd grade.
 My father worked for the phone company.
 They housed roughly 30 families out in the middle of nowhere Baker so the workers could go to the different mountains and probably set up the stations and towers most of us use for phone services today.
 Or I could be entirely wrong and whatever they worked on 40 years ago has been replaced by a tiny machine.
 Truly no clue.
 None the less it was why I lived in Baker in the 70’s and was really the start of me being a desert kid.
 I remember catching lizards with some of the other kids and bringing them home to mom hoping to get to keep them as a pets.

 From there work moved my father and everyone else in our Baker compound, ugh I probably forgot to mention, the houses where we lived were all built in this community type style fenced in as a group.
 It became a minimum security prison later or so I was told!
 Any way, they moved everyone to the High Desert.
 Victorville, Hesperia and Apple Valley.
 Dad built our house in Hesperia.